flaviusb/Atomish/atomish.md

 \#
 --

-- Generic reader macro start character
+- Generic reader macro start character.
+Not meaningful by itself.

 ؟, #;